vagoff/TOMLX/README.md

 # INISON

-JSON is too bureaucratic and restricted, YAML is too freeform and complex -- INISON is just rigjt!
+JSON is too bureaucratic and restricted, YAML is too freeform and complex -- INISON is just right!

 Flexible enough and simple enough.